Skip to main content

 How many questions are on the Kansas real estate exam?

-How much does the Kansas real estate exam cost?
+How much does the Kansas exam cost, and what about the license?

 How much does Click2CE Kansas exam prep cost?

-Click2CE Kansas exam prep is $59 flat, one-time, for 12 months of access — including the AI Tutor, the full Kansas question bank, two-section timed mock exams that mirror PSI, Drive Mode audio practice, and the money-back Pass Guarantee.
+Click2CE Kansas exam prep is $59 flat, one time, for 12 months of access — the AI Tutor, the full Kansas question bank (BRRETA transaction brokerage, KREC rules, judicial foreclosure, the farm zoning exemption), two-section timed mock exams that mirror Pearson VUE, Drive Mode audio practice, and the money-back Pass Guarantee.

 How does the Click2CE Pass Guarantee work for Kansas?

-Complete the Click2CE Kansas study plan and sit for the PSI exam.
-If you do not pass, send us your score report and we refund your $59 in full.
-No fine print.
-Backed by our published 92% first-attempt pass rate.
+Finish the Click2CE Kansas study plan, sit for the Pearson VUE exam, and if you do not pass, send us your score report for a full refund of your $59.
+It is backed by our published 92% student-reported first-attempt pass rate*.

 Money-back Pass Guarantee

-Pass the Kansas PSI exam on your first try.
+Pass the Kansas Pearson VUE exam on your first try.

 Click2CE Assistant